Post 4: A New Life in Christ

 Sunday rolls around but I had not found a church yet (because I had only just gotten saved yesterday after all lol) so I took the day to relax and refresh myself for the coming week.
 I went for a walk, which felt completely different because I was now walking in truth and the light of Christ.

 Back at work the following week, I came in with a fresh, new perspective on literally everything in my life.
-Previously, I had approached my job with general indifference and ungratefulness, not really hating my job (in retrospect it was a pretty good job) but also not really excited about it either.
-Prior to my conversion, I had become complacent, taking it for granted and being content to just exist at work, but this new perspective was one of thanksgiving for how God had blessed me to even land the job in the first place, a job for which I was grossly unqualified.
+Previously, I had approached my job with general indifference and ungratefulness.
+I had not really hated my job (in retrospect it was a pretty good job) but also I was not really excited about it either.
+Prior to my conversion, I had become complacent, taking it for granted and being content to just exist at work.
+This new perspective now included thanksgiving for how God had blessed me to even land the job in the first place, a job for which I was grossly unqualified.
 I didn't tell anyone on my immediate team that I had just been saved.
-We barely even talked at all except in meetings and when collaborating on work projects, and our conversations never really got very personal because I was adamant to keep personal life separate from work life.
-It just didn't seem like a subject I needed to share with them in that moment, especially since I didn't really know enough about salvation to really explain it to someone.
-I did however share it with a few coworkers and work associates, and luckily enough, those few folks seemed to know enough about Christianity to know what I meant by “saved”, and they seemed happy for me and gave me encouragement.
-I also told a few of my close friends as well, and they also offered congratulations (later, it would be these same friends who would become unresponsive to requests to hanging out and distance themselves because of my declarations and sharing of the Gospel of Christ).
+I had always approach work with the notion that it was not a good idea to be too personal with coworkers because you never know who is repeating the things you say to others.
+We did not really talk that much, except in meetings and when collaborating on work projects.
+Salvation just didn't seem like a subject I needed to share with them in that moment, especially since I didn't really know enough about it to really explain it to someone.
+I did however share it with a few other work associates not on my immediate team.
+Luckily, they know enough about Christianity to know what I meant by “saved”.
+They seemed happy for me and gave me encouragement.
+I also told a few of my close friends as well, and they also offered congratulations.

 Next Post: Post 5 – Under new construction